Team Members

 Special Counsel

-Having worked with some of Queensland’s best planning and environment lawyers, and in-house for a local authority in London, Vanessa balances a detailed knowledge of the law with a commercial and practical approach based on the needs of her clients.
+Having worked alongside some of Queensland’s best planning, environment and development lawyers, and in-house for a local authority in London, Vanessa’s commercial and efficient approach ensures her clients receive practical advice and achieve exceptional results.

 • Bachelor of Laws – Queensland University of Technology